Voter Registration Information

 Request Mail-In Ballot

 - Kane County residents, click here.
-The last day to request a vote by mail online is April 1, 2021 at 4:30 P.M.
-Ballots will not be sent until Friday, March 12, 2021.
+The last day to request a vote by mail online is March 30, 2023.

 Resident Voter Information